Victor Dubowitz

-Victor Dubowitz, FRCP, Hon FRCPCH (born 6 August 1931) is a British neurologist and professor emeritus at Imperial College London.
+Victor Dubowitz (born 6 August 1931) is a British neurologist and professor emeritus at Imperial College London.
 He is principally known along with his wife Lilly Dubowitz for developing two clinical tests, the Dubowitz Score to estimate gestational age and the other for the systematic neurological examination of the newborn.

 Life

 Dubowitz is the son of Charley Dubowitz and Olga née Schattel.
 He was educated in Beaufort West Central High School in South Africa.
 Dubowitz graduated Doctor of Medicine from the University of Cape Town in 1954, and moved to the United Kingdom in April 1954 to gain some clinical experience, and culture and theatre.
 Dubowitz planned to return to South Africa after 18 months and return to general practice there, but never did, as he encountered Sir Francis Fraser at the Royal Postgraduate Medical School who directed him into a position at University Hospital Lewisham working as an ophthalmology locum.
 He later took another locum position at New End Hospital in Hampstead.

 Two medical conditions are named after him, Dubowitz syndrome, a rare genetic disorder characterized by microcephaly, growth retardation and a characteristic facial appearance of unknown genetic cause; and Dubowitz disease, a particular form of spinal muscular atrophy, a severe neuromuscular disorder affecting mainly infants and children.

 A medical and research institution at the Great Ormond Street Hospital for Children in London, bears his name (the Dubowitz Neuromuscular Centre).

 Dubowitz married Lilly Magdalena Suzanne née Sebők in July 1960, who was also a paediatrician.
 They had four children, all boys, David born 1963, Michael born 1964, Gerald born 1965, and Daniel born 1969.